-In planning and performing our audit of the financial statements, we considered the District's internal control over financial reporting (internal control), as it pertains to Proposition 39, Election of Series 2004A, 2008, 2015A, and 2017B General Obligation Bonds to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control as it pertains to Proposition 39, Election of Series 2004A, 2008, 2015A, and 2017B General Obligation Bonds.
-Accordingly, we do not express an opinion on the effectiveness of District's internal control as it pertains to Proposition 39, Election of Series 2004A, 2008, 2015A, and 2017B General Obligation Bonds.
+In planning and performing our audit of the financial statements, we considered the District's internal control over financial reporting (internal control) as it pertains to the Bonds, to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control as it pertains to the Bonds.
+Accordingly, we do not express an opinion on the effectiveness of District's internal control as it pertains to the Bonds.

 A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the District's Building Fund financial statements, as it pertains to Proposition 39, Election of Series 2004A, 2008, 2015A, and 2017B General Obligation Bonds, will not be prevented, or detected and corrected on a timely basis.
+A material weakness is a deficiency, or a combination of deficiencies, in internal control, such that there is a reasonable possibility that a material misstatement of the District's Building Fund financial statements, as it pertains to the Bonds, will not be prevented, or detected and corrected on a timely basis.
 A significant deficiency is a deficiency, or a combination of deficiencies, in internal control that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.